Chandhunadh: Early life

 His father is a retired forest range officer and his mother is working as a Hindi language professor at the University of Kerala.
 Chandhunadh hails from Thiruvananthapuram.
 He studied at Mar Ivanios College and later at Christ University, Bangalore for post-graduation.
 He studied English language and literature.
 He also holds a Masters in Philosophy.
 Upon completing his education, he worked as an English teacher at schools and colleges in Bangalore and Thiruvananthapuram, while simultaneously working in theatres teaching acting at acting schools.

 Career

 He debuted in the film Pathinettam Padi which was directed by Shankar Ramakrishnan.
 In 2021, he played a supporting role in the film Malik.
 In 2022, he dubbed for the Malayalam version of the Kannada-language film K.G.F: Chapter 2 for the character Anand Ingalagi played by Ashok Sharma.
-In the same year, he played of the 12 principal characters in the crime thriller 12th Man, released on Disney+ Hotstar.
+In the same year, he played one of the 12 principal characters in the crime thriller 12th Man, released on Disney+ Hotstar.
 In addition, he has acted in the films Paappan, Twenty One Gms and CBI 5: The Brain playing supporting roles.